dodge-research-group/dodge-lab/content/home/about.md

 The Dodge Laboratory at Simon Fraser University examines the emergent quantum properties of materials using femtosecond pulses of light.
 * We employ **optical spectroscopy** to understand the physics of solids.
 * We focus on **quantum materials** such as superconductors, magnetic materials, and topological electronic materials.
-* We are **experimentalists** with specialties in terahertz time-domain spectroscopy, pump-probe spectroscopy, and other pulsed-laser techniques.
+* We are **experimentalists** with specialties in pulsed laser techniques such as terahertz time-domain spectroscopy and  pump-probe spectroscopy.